missy-davies/coverletter-generator/README.md

 # Final

-I create this app while learning web development at Hackbright Academy in March 2021 to further practice and solidify my knowledge using Flask and Jinja in Python 3 to build a web app.
+I create this app after 3 weeks of learning web development at Hackbright Academy in March 2021 to further practice and solidify my knowledge using Flask and Jinja in Python 3 to build a web app.

 # Contact